skrey/yellow-extensions/source/help/sv/how-to-change-the-layout.md

 ## Customising HTML

 To adjust the [HTML](https://www.w3schools.com/html/) code of your website change the layout.
 Let's see how layouts are made.
 The default layout is defined in the [system settings](how-to-adjust-system#system-settings).
-A different layout can be defined in the [settings](how-to-adjust-system#settings) at the top of each page, for example `Layout: default`.
+A different layout can be defined in the [page settings](how-to-adjust-system#page-settings) at the top of each page, for example `Layout: default`.

 Here's an example file `system/layouts/default.html`: